Gulliford Farm: History

 It was the 2nd Baron Heathfield that from 1780 to 1799 destroyed all but the chapel of the original Nutwell, and rebuilt the house, whilst briefly living at Gulliford.
 It was at this time that the baron extended Gulliford to include the extensive brick barns and rooms in the two courtyards.
 These were designed to hold 'up to 30- horses for plough-sharing' and accommodation for staff and visitors.
 The farmhouse is a Grade II listed building.
+The estate was largely modernised from its traditional feudal origins under the Hallett family, collateral descendants of Lord Heathfield, from 1820 onwards.
+Gulliford led agricultural industrial drives in the area, hosting traction engine rallies and being one of the first estates to have a self-propelling combine harvester in England.

+The estate was split up in the 20th Century.
+In 1925 the Eastern part of the estate, Coombe, was given to the younger son of the then owner, William Hallett. in 1950 the remaining estate was split between the two sons of the son of William Hallett, William Brook Hallett - local squire and JP.
+Gulliford retained the most acreage, and the remainder was established as Exton Park.

 In 1979, June Hallett – the wife of the then-owner of the farm, uncovered plaster of paris frescoes on the inner walls of a fireplace in the house.
 The images were consequentially restored, and are believed to be the earliest known depictions of Californian Poppies.
 The frescoes are estimated to have been made between 1580 and 1585, immediately following Sir Francis Drake's return from his circumnavigation of the globe.

+Gulliford was sold out of the family (either collateral or direct) for the first time in 500 years in 2011.